kellerkinderDE/K10rDeployment/README.md

 ## Usage
 ### Install with composer
-* Change to your root Installation of shopware
+* Change to your root installation of Shopware
 * Run command `composer require k10r/deployment`
 * Make sure composer dependencies are installed during your deployment
 * Activate the plugin during your deployment using the Shopware command line interface (`php bin/console sw:plugin:reinstall K10rDeployment`)